amcneill97/osticket-prereqs/README.md

 - **Set permissions to "Read" only on:** `C:\inetpub\wwwroot\osTicket\include\ost-config.php`

-✅ **Done!** Your osTicket helpdesk is now fully installed, configured, and ready to use.
+✅ **Tutorial Completed** Your osTicket helpdesk is now fully installed, configured, and ready to use!